About the course

 The MSc in Archaeological Science is based on the research strengths of the Research Laboratory for Archaeology.
-The MSc consists of three taught elements taught over two nine-week terms, comprising materials analysis and the study of technological change, molecular bioarchaeology, and principles and practice of scientific dating, plus a five month research project chosen in consultation with the supervisor.
-The pre-set essay(s) and research project provide opportunity for specialisation within these areas.
+The MSc consists of three elements taught over two nine-week terms, comprising materials analysis and the study of technological change, molecular bioarchaeology, and principles and practice of scientific dating, plus a five month research project chosen in consultation with the supervisor.
+The research project provides opportunity for specialisation within these areas.

-Most students study all three archaeological science options, but it is possible to replace one of these with an option from the Master's in Archaeology or the Master's in Classical Archaeology run by the department.
-Students can also supplement the course by attending teaching in another course in preparation for the extended essay.
-One option which provides very useful supplementary skills is the 'Practical Archaeobotany' option from the MSt in Archaeology.
+Most students study all three archaeological science options, but it may be possible to replace one of these with an option from the MSc in Archaeology or MSt in Classical Archaeology run by the school.

 Each option has a co-ordinator who will be responsible for arranging your option teaching, while the course director has overall responsibility for your progress, and you will have a supervisor for your individual research project.

 Teaching is through a combination of lectures, classes and laboratory sessions requiring regular written work, and is supplemented by a range of graduate seminars.
-The course benefits from the small size of the cohort (usually about eight, including both MSt and MSc), allowing many opportunities for student participation.
+The course benefits from the small size of the cohort (usually about eight), allowing many opportunities for student contribution.
 Class presentations are also required, providing valuable experience and the opportunity for feedback from your peers.

-A viva voce examination may be held, when students' work-books may also be examined, at the discretion of the examiners.
+A viva voce examination may be held and students' lab books may also be examined at the discretion of the examiners.

-Many graduates from the MSc in Archaeological Science continue continue to further degree programmes in Archaeology, especially at Oxford, or to careers in archaeological project management or more generally in commercial archaeology, in industry and in heritage management.
+Many graduates from the MSc in Archaeological Science continue to further degree programmes in Archaeology, especially at Oxford, or to careers in archaeological project management or more generally in commercial archaeology, industry and heritage management.